LeDoanh/MoonDiscord/README.md

 - The bot will automatically connect to Discord and be ready to receive commands.

 #### Slash Commands
-- `/chat` — Send a question to Moon, with optional tools (None, Web search)
+- `/chat` — Send a question to Moon (you can attach an image or PDF).
 - `/new_chat` — Start a new conversation topic with Moon
 - `/functions` — View available functions list
 - `/help` — View bot usage instructions